Career Program – 3. Create Career Planner

 Feeling Desperate?

+Realities like “You need the money, or You want to make a decision” can put you in an even worst situation.
 Calm down.
 Be rational.
-Realities like “You need the money, or You want to make a decision” can put you in an even worst situation.
 Perhaps, your choice is better than you think?
-After you work there for a year, will you be able to gain a better job?
+After you work there for a year, will you be able to gain a better job.

 Motivations Aren’t Healthy?

 Are you trying to impress friends or family?
-If so, you are going to pay a hefty price!
+If so, you are going to pay a big price!
 Revisit your career more info fact sheet.
 Ask yourself, will you enjoy doing the job every day?

-Are you talking Yourself Into it?
+Talking Yourself Into it?

 No Decision is the Worst Decision.